 Love for the Ages

-Roses are tricky to categorize, but are typically divided into three groups: Modern Garden Roses, Old Garden Roses, and Wild Roses.
+Roses are tricky to categorize, but are typically divided into three groups.
+The Modern Garden Roses, Old Garden Roses, and Wild Roses.

-Old Garden Roses pre-date the hybrid tea rose and are known for strong fragrance, high petal count, disease-resistance, and cold hardiness.
+- Old Garden Roses pre-date the hybrid tea rose.
+They are known for strong fragrance, high petal count, disease-resistance, and cold hardiness.
 They bloom just once year, typically in summertime.

-Wild Roses are super hardy and can typically survive on minimal maintenance.
-The five petal and five sepal flowers bloom in early summer on shrubs that can grow quite large, and may even form thickets.
+- Wild Roses are super hardy and can typically survive on minimal maintenance.
+The five petal and five sepal flowers bloom in early summer on shrubs.
+These can grow quite large, and may even form thickets.

 Next up?
 Look for newer roses over the next decade that combine the best of all these traits.